MiDataInt/mdi-manager/README.md

 HPC data analysis pipelines and interactive R Shiny data visualization applications within a standardized design and implementation interface.

+Data analysis in the MDI is separated into
+[two stages of code execution](https://midataint.github.io/docs/analysis-flow/) called Stage 1 HPC **pipelines** and Stage 2 web applications (i.e., **apps**).
+Collectively, pipelines and apps are referred to as **tools**.
+Please read the [MDI documentation](https://midataint.github.io/) for more information.

 ## Repository contents

-Data analysis in the MDI is logically separated into [two stages of code execution](https://midataint.github.io/docs/analysis-flow/) called Stage 1 HPC **pipelines** and Stage 2 web applications (i.e., **apps**).
-Collectively, pipelines and apps are referred to as **tools**.

 This is the repository for the R package that comprises the **MDI manager** utility.
 It will help you install and run the MDI on your server, desktop or laptop computer.
 Functions initialize Stage 1 pipeline execution and launch Stage 2 web apps.

-Please read the [MDI documentation](https://midataint.github.io/) for more information.

 ## System requirements